u101022119/NTHU10220PHYS290000/projects/LAG/readme.md

 The final project of computational physics.

 This is a game made in python.
+Inspired by a game *Color Tiles HD* on *App Store* .

 How to Play:
 ------------